Terms and Conditions of Appointment

 i) The consultant shall not be responsible for the actions and/or omissions of another consultant except where this is explicitly laid down in this agreement.

 ii) The liability for sub-consultants rests with the employing consultant.
+By accepting our quote it is implicit that Brooks are indemnifying the subconsultant for work they do on our behalf.

 It shall be the duty of the consultant and client to provide evidence that each holds sufficient and appropriate insurance to meet their respective liabilities in relation to this project.